UniversalDependencies/iwpt21/data.md

 * 2021-04-05 22:14 UTC+2: The first train-dev package published.
 * 2021-04-07 21:02 UTC+2: Updated annotation of Arabic, Czech, Lithuanian, and Slovak.
 * 2021-04-12 12:58 UTC+2: Added more English data (from the GUM treebank).
+* 2021-07-08 08:12 UTC+2: Removed the temporary links to data that were used during the shared task.
+Replaced them with a permanent link to the data published after the task.